“Only the rocks live forever, Gray Wolf said.”

 The series is currently available on DVD.
 All twelve episodes are available for streaming on YouTube.

-Centennial, both the novel and the series, at the end, has one central message: The land will endure…but will the people on the land endure with it?
+Centennial, both the novel and the series, in the end, has one central message: The land will endure…but will the people on the land endure with it?

 To understand a large part of the Colorado experience, Centennial is well worth reading.